 Most hardware kits come with screws or bolts.
 They also come with instructions.
-But if yours doesn’t, you can take the hardware to a home improvement store and they can find the right screws for you.
+But if yours doesn’t, take the hardware to a home improvement store and let them find the right screws.

 How To Clean Brass

 Yogurt is one of the most unusual ways to clean brass.
-What you do is soak the brass in yogurt for a few hours and the rinse it away.
-It works because they lactic acid in yogurt breaks down the tarnish.
+What you do is soak the brass in yogurt for a few hours and then rinse it away.
+It works because the lactic acid in yogurt breaks down the tarnish.

 Salt And Vinegar

-Salt and vinegar is one of the best combinations for most types of indoor cleaning.
+Salt and vinegar are the best combinations for most types of indoor cleaning.
 The vinegar dissolves rough spots while the salt acts as a scrub, washing away surface spots.
 Use this combo to clean most metals.

 Because ketchup is made with vinegar, it works similar to salt and vinegar when used to clean brass.
 It helps that ketchup is also made with tomatoes, another acid that is used for cleaning and removing odors.